rudraprasadjena123/GITA-UniversityManagementSystem/README.md

 ### 3️⃣ Configure MySQL

-Install MySQL and create the required database.
+Create the required database in MySQL.

-Update your database connection details in the Java source code:
+Update the database connection details in the Java source code:

 ```java
 String url = "jdbc:mysql://localhost:3306/your_database";